zhang-mickey/zhang-mickey.github.io/_posts/2020-08-23-NP-reduction.md

 #### NP
 if given a decision instance and a solution, we can check whether this solution satisfies the instance in polynomial time of input size.
+#### P=NP?
+if P = NP then randomized algorithms would buy essentially no efficiency gains over deterministic algorithms
 ### APX
 A problem is APX-hard if every problem in APX can be PTAS reduced to it.
 ##